6 Bossa Nova Chord Progressions You Need to Know!

 But, before we get started with Bossa Nova chord progressions and the history of the genre…

 If you aren’t progressing in the practice room but want to take your jazz playing to the next level, check out the Learn Jazz Standards Inner Circle!
-The Inner Circle has everything you need to seriously improve your jazz chops.
+The Inner Circle has everything you need to improve your jazz chops.

 Bossa Nova Music: A (Brief) History